craigloewen-msft/AutoTaskCalendar/README.md

-This repository's goal is to make a web interface to more easily triage, manage and respond to Github Issues.
+This repository's goal is to make a web interface to manage your daily tasks and automatically schedule them on your calendar.

 ## Use codespaces